npogodina/weekly-menu-sls/README.md

 - POST /dishes - to create a new dish
 - GET /dishes - to get all dishes
-- GET /dishes/{id}/{name} where id is userId and name is name - to show one dish
+- GET /dishes/{id}/{name} where id is userId and name is name - to show one dish (need to remove id, it will come from context key of the object returned by auth function)

 Updating dish will be a put method (AWS.DynamoDB.DocumentClient) and will replace the whole item based on matching primary key: userId and name.
 There won't be an option to modify name in UI (React).